Home

 Private collection

-Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 648
+Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 648/Newspaper reports from 1882

 No. 68 (od.
 72) - Vetheuil, effet de neige.